bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 9. Register a webhook when prompted so that Bitrise can start a build automatically when code is pushed to your repository, or a pull request is created.
 This also kicks off your first build - click the message and it will take you to the build page.

 ## Testing a Flutter app

+You can use our automatically generated `primary` workflow to test your Flutter app.
+This will contain the necessary Steps